tc39/notes/es8/2017-07/jul-26.md

 WH: Yes

-AWB: I don't have a problem with this at Stage 1, but not obvious that it's ECMA 262 standards-track stuff.
+AWB: I don't have a problem with this at Stage 1, but not obvious that it's ECMA-262 standards-track stuff.

 BE: A wire format has to be standardized

-AWB: Maybe not part of ECMA 262.
+AWB: Maybe not part of ECMA-262.
 It really needs to be built and proven, not prematurely standardized.

 DH: There's actually a remarkable amount of homework done, which is reasonable with this big scope.
 I think this is the right amount of work for Stage 1, but it's not Stage 2